 Honestly, I don’t even know why I’m reviewing this place (slow day at the DTB world headquarters, I guess).
 It’s a dessert shop serving ice cream.
 In EPCOT’s always-excellent France pavilion.
 Obviously ice cream is great, as is the case no matter where you go, but L’Artisan des Glaces is next-level amazing.

-No offense to other ice cream spots around Walt Disney World and Disneyland, but it’s a heck of a lot better than the Dreyer’s/Edy’s (depending upon the coast) that comes out of a big tub and may or may not have freezer burn when it’s served to you.
-While ice cream is our go-to here, there are some interesting creations, such as ice cream macaroons, cappuccino, and martinis.
-These have put L’Artisan des Glaces on the radar of fans and given it a following.
+No offense to other ice cream spots around Walt Disney World and Disneyland, but L’Artisan des Glaces is a heck of a lot better than the Dreyer’s/Edy’s (depending upon the coast) that comes out of a big tub and may or may not have freezer burn when it’s served to you.
+In fact, now that Ample Hills Creamery has closed (RIP), L’Artisan des Glaces is the very best ice cream in all of Walt Disney World…

 Let’s take a look at what’s so great about L’Artisan des Glaces in Epcot…